w3c-cg/aar/resources/accessible_procurement/scope.md

 The goal of this group is to create an Accessible Procurement Playbook, which will:
 - outline various procurement scenarios and opportunities to embed accessibility
-- curate a list of existing resources and present them at them at the appropraite times during the playbook
+- curate a list of existing resources and present them at the appropriate times during the playbook
 - identify gaps and opportunities for the creation of new resources
 - highlight roles and responsibilities within the procurement process
 - provide clarity on VPAT and and ACR processes